 Some programs provide the opportunity for direct course enrollment in the host country university.
-Other programs offer courses specially designed for U.S. and/or foreign students, though these are usually taught by host country professors.
+Other programs offer courses specially designed for U.S. and/or international students, though these are usually taught by host country professors.
 Many programs offer a combination of these two types.

-In most foreign settings, courses may appear to be less structured than courses taught in the U.S. Students are expected to be independent learners, who assume responsibility in directing their own reading and academic progress.
+In most international settings, courses may appear to be less structured than courses taught in the U.S. Students are expected to be independent learners, who assume responsibility in directing their own reading and academic progress.
 Course syllabi, reading lists, and homework assignments are sometimes not available.

-Since foreign universities are decentralized in structure, comprehensive course listings or catalogs may not exist.
+Since universities abroad are decentralized in structure, comprehensive course listings or catalogs may not exist.
 Departments or faculties publish course lists shortly before the semester or year begins.
 At many universities, students must go from department to department or faculty to faculty to register for courses.
 U.S. students may find this a time-consuming and sometimes frustrating experience.
-On-site academic advisors or program staff should be able to help navigate course catalogs and the enrollment process.
+Onsite academic advisors or program staff should be able to help navigate course catalogs and the enrollment process.